piscesaustrinus/gesture_detection/README.md

-here's the README file for the project:
+Here's the README file:

 ```
-# Gesture Detection in Video Sequences
+# Gesture Detection using MobileNetV2 and TensorFlow

-This project is a Streamlit web application that detects gestures in video sequences using the Inflated 3D Convnet (I3D) model from TensorFlow Hub.
+This project is a Streamlit web application for detecting gestures in video sequences using MobileNetV2 as the feature extraction model.

 ## Overview